larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 6. Rename the `.yml` filename on top to `CI-pipeline.yml`.
 And replace the content of the file with the copied template `.yml` file.
    ![Rename and copy.](media/rename-and-copy-ci.png "rename and copy")

-7. Edit the contents of the copied content according to the comment instructions.
+7. Edit the contents of the copied content according to the comment instructions (marked as `TODO`).
 After you have made the changes accordingly, press the button **Start commit** to commit the changes.
 Choose an appropriate commit message.
    ![Edit CI pipeline.](media/edit-and-commit.png "CI pipeline")

 ### Task 2: Run the CI Pipeline